-The seeds of this compilation were planted in 2013 when Dr. Loizzo, Dr. Neale and I launched our Certificate Program in Contemplative Psychotherapy, an opportunity for students to cultivate a personal journey into the deeper Buddhist origins and vast contemplative science that underpins the greater spectrum of meditation.
+The seeds of this compilation were planted in 2013 when Dr. Loizzo, Dr. Neale and I launched our Contemplative Psychotherapy Program, an opportunity for students to cultivate a personal journey into the deeper Buddhist origins and vast contemplative science that underpins the greater spectrum of meditation.
 This journey connected students with preeminent Buddhist scholars, first-generation Western meditation masters, pioneering contemplative neuroscientists, and leading experts on the cutting edge clinical practice and application.
 What unfolded over the next few years has laid the foundation for this book, with all of us contributing to this historic manifesto that will serve as a cornerstone of training for future generations to come.
 It has been an honor and privilege to serve as an editor compiling the most profound teachings of our training program and offering them to the greater community. —Emily J. Wolf

 Joseph Loizzo, MD, PhD, is a contemplative psychotherapist, Buddhist scholar, and author with over four decades’ experience integrating Indo-Tibetan mind science and healing arts into modern neuropsychology, psychotherapy, and clinical research.
 He is founder and director of the Nalanda Institute for Contemplative Science, an assistant professor of psychiatry at Weill Cornell Medical College, and a clinician in private practice in Manhattan.